bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Authorization: Bearer OS9M2PMHKUR64TB8N6BW7OZB8CDFONP219RP1LT0
 ~~~

+The form parameter and query parameter methods of {{RFC6750}} MUST NOT
+be used.

 If the "proof" value is any other string, the access token is sent
 using the HTTP authorization scheme "GNAP" along with a key proof as